rezahamzeh69/TGLF-Net-ZeroDay-IDS/CONTRIBUTING.md

-# Contributing to TARL-Net
+# Contributing to TGLF-Net

-Thank you for your interest in contributing to **TARL-Net (Threat-Aware Adaptive Representation Learning Network)**.
+Thank you for your interest in contributing to **TGLF-Net**.

 This project is a PhD-level research implementation in the field of **Cybersecurity, Deep Learning, and Intrusion Detection Systems (IDS)**.
 Contributions are welcome, but must follow academic and technical standards.